NetMediate Benchmark Results

 |---|---|

-Measured with BenchmarkDotNet (CoreDispatchBenchmarks) — no behaviors, no resilience, no adapters registered.
+Measured with BenchmarkDotNet (CoreDispatchBenchmarks) — no decorators, no resilience, no adapters registered.

-Mean is the BenchmarkDotNet Throughput-job mean (ns/op).
+Mean is the BenchmarkDotNet ShortRun mean (ns/op).
 Throughput is the derived ops/s.

-Alloc Δ compares per-call allocation bytes against the baseline run — allocations are deterministic
+Alloc Δ compares per-call allocation bytes against the baseline — allocations are deterministic

 and unaffected by CPU load, making this the most reliable regression signal.

-The vs timing column compares dispatch time against the same-run base-branch measurement when
+The vs timing column compares dispatch time against stored target-branch values

 ¹ Stream measures complete stream invocations (3 items each).
 Higher throughput = better.